Why Does My Dog Lay On Top Of Me? (15 Reasons)

 5. You Aren’t Feeling Well

-Dogs have this sixth sense thing going on, and they can totally tell when we’re not feeling our best.
+Some dogs have a sixth sense and can tell when we’re not feeling our best.

-Dogs, with their incredibly sensitive sense of smell, can detect changes in the odor of their owners when they are sick.
+Dogs have an incredibly sensitive sense of smell and can detect changes in the odor of their owners when they are sick.

 Alexandra Horowitz from the Horowitz Dog Cognition Lab explains that dogs can sense these changes due to their highly developed olfactory receptors, which number up to 300 million.

-Whether we’re feeling anxious, sad, or under the weather, they’re right there, dishing out cuddles and support like the absolute legends they are.
+Whether we’re feeling anxious, sad, or under the weather, they’re right there, dishing out cuddles and support.

 6. Loneliness